Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *true seeing; Market Price: +*6 bonus.

+### Unholy Power
-**Unholy Power:** This weapon is evil-aligned and this bypasses the corresponding damage reduction.
+This weapon is evil-aligned and this bypasses the corresponding damage reduction.
 When a weapon of unholy power strikes a good target, this power erupts forth and deals +3d6 points of bonus unholy (evil) damage to the target, and the target gains one negative